Vaccine Info

 MVA MERS-S Vaccine Dosage

-MVA MERS-S Vaccine News 2013 - 2022
+MVA MERS-S Vaccine News

 April 21, 2020 - Promising MERS coronavirus vaccine trial on humans – useful insights for vaccine development against SARS-CoV-2.
-“The results of this vaccine trial are also important and promising with regard to the development of a vaccine against SARS-CoV-2, the new coronavirus,” explains Prof. Marylyn Addo, Head of the Division of Infectious Diseases at the UKE and scientist at the DZIF.
-“The development of the MERS vaccine provides a basis upon which we at the DZIF can rapidly develop a vaccine against the new coronavirus.”
+"The results of this vaccine trial are also important and promising about the development of a vaccine against SARS-CoV-2, the new coronavirus," explains Prof. Marylyn Addo, Head of the Division of Infectious Diseases at the UKE and scientist at the DZIF.
+"The development of the MERS vaccine provides a basis upon which we at the DZIF can rapidly develop a vaccine against the new coronavirus."

 April 20, 2020 - The Lancet published a study that found vaccination with MVA-MERS-S had a favorable safety profile without serious or severe adverse events.
 Vaccination with MVA-MERS-S had a favorable safety profile without serious or severe adverse events.
 Homologous prime-boost immunization induced humoral and cell-mediated responses against MERS-CoV.
-A dose–effect relationship was demonstrated for reactogenicity, but not for vaccine-induced immune responses.
+A dose–effect relationship was demonstrated for reactogenicity but not vaccine-induced immune responses.

 October 3, 2013 - MERS Coronavirus Spike Protein Delivered by Modified Vaccinia Virus Ankara Efficiently Induces Virus-Neutralizing Antibodies.